ChristopherPendergraft/DadJokes/ReactDadJoke/jokevote/README.md

 `npm start`

 that will spin up a local instace you can access at http://localhost:3000/ it will pop up a browser but it takes a good few seconds to get the page going.
+This is also a dev server with a watcher that will contiunue to recompile the app as changes are made.